sheriedearie/phase-3-movies/README.md

 ## What You Already Have

-The starter code has migrations and models for the initial `Actor` and `Movie` models, and seed data for some `Actors` and `Roles`.
+The starter code has migrations and models for the initial `Actor` and `Movie` models, and seed data for some `Actors` and `Movies`.
 The schema currently looks like this:

 #### Actors Table
 | Column      | Type      |